Balcony Design

-Any scheme providing a residential balcony should demonstrate within the Design and Access Statement how it meets all four design objectives listed to the right.
+Any scheme providing a residential balcony must demonstrate within the Design and Access Statement how it meets all four design objectives listed below.

 Diagram developed from original diagram copyrighted / All rights reserved to Harper Perry Ltd and Kingston upon Hull City Council